 The statutory non-competition clause covers all business activities in the trading sector of the company.
 This means that the company purpose defines when the non-competition clause has been infringed.
-Any competing activities of the shareholders or the CEO within the defined object of the company are prohibited.
-Anything beyond that cannot be regarded as competitive activity.
+Any competing activities of the shareholders or the CEO within the defined company objective (Unternehmensgegenstand) are prohibited.
+Anything beyond that cannot be regarded as a competitive activity.

-Similarly, an excessively broad object of the company may lead to shareholders and/or directors who perform actual business operations being erroneously confronted with a non-competition clause.
+Similarly, an excessively broad company objective (Unternehmensgegenstand) may lead to shareholders and/or directors who perform actual business operations being erroneously confronted with a non-competition clause.

 Many founders are faced with the same question: How do I formulate my Unternehmensgegenstand (company objective) correctly?
 This question is particularly crucial when the company is founded: Every correction, change or extension, therefore, costs time and money.

 The Unternehmensgegenstand must be individual and precise so that the focus of the company’s business activities can be clearly identified.
-Interested business partners must be able to immediately recognise the line of business and type from the object of the company.
+Interested business partners must be able to immediately recognise the line of business and type from the company objective (Unternehmensgegenstand).

-Frequent errors in the formulation of the Unternehmensgegenstand
+Frequent errors in the formulation of the company objective (Unternehmensgegenstand)

 There are no precise legal requirements for the formulation of an Unternehmensgegenstand, but various court rulings provide a rough guideline.
 The following formulations should be avoided at all costs: